-These trenches were positioned on the western side of the evaluation area, situated on a west-facing slope.
-Evidence for an east-west aligned ridge-and-furrow system-curving southwest to follow the topography-was recorded across all trenches.
+These trenches were positioned on the western side of the evaluation area, situated on a southwest-facing slope.
+Evidence for an east northeast-west southwest aligned ridge-and-furrow system-curving slightly southwest to follow the natural topography -was recorded across all trenches.
 Natural geology was encountered at depths of 0.30-0.40 m and comprised of a grey clay, consistent with the anticipated mudstone deposits.